raushan7747/Scratch_C/README.md

 :yellow_heart:

 - **welcome to my repository**
-- 1.This is Raushan Mandal.
+- 1.This is Raushan Kumar.

 1. welcome Back.